 When planning programmes, teachers select EOTC experiences and invite guest speakers and members of the community to enhance learning experiences.

 Standardised Planning Formats

-For reasons of consistency, teachers will utilise standardised planning formats which allow for collaboration on Google docs.
+For reasons of consistency, teachers will utilise standardised planning formats that are on Google Docs under Teaching and Learning.